 Conceptualized and executed by Skye Parrott, Aesop: Thirty Views of New York was a custom web project for the launch of the first Aesop boutiques in New York City.
 The website featured one post a day for the thirty days leading up the the opening, with thirty tastemakers highlighting their favorite secret New York places.

-Secrets, a group photography exhibition curated by Skye Parrott and Alec Friedman, was on view at Space 1520 in Los Angeles from October 29 through November 14, 2010.
+Secrets, a group photography exhibition curated by Skye Parrott and Alec Friedman, was on view at Space 1520 in Los Angeles.
 The show was comprised of 39 photographers’ visual responses when asked to tell a secret.
 Participating artists included David Armstrong, Hisham Bharoocha, Cass Bird, Angela Boatwright, Robin Broadbent, Samantha Casolari, Alexandra Catiere, Cody Chandler, Rachel Chandler, Chris Chenier, Todd Cole, Tony Cox, Jessica Craig-Martin, Sam Falls, Seth Fluker, Alec Friedman, Jason Fulford, Marcelo Gomes, Julia Hetta, Richard Kern, Andreas Laszlo Konrath, Jeremy Liebman, Nicholas Lorden, Pamela Love, Dan Martensen, Sophie Morner, Santiago Mostyn, Skye Parrott, Virginia Rolston Parrott, Marc Pilaro, Pedro Ramos, Reka Reisinger, Ola Rindal, David Benjamin Sherry, Jordan Sullivan, Peter Sutherland, Martynka Wawrzyniak, Weston Wells and Io Tillett Wright.

-Homecoming was a week-long installation on Elizabeth St. in lower Manhattan which took place during September Fashion Week 2010.
+Homecoming was a week-long installation on Elizabeth St. in lower Manhattan which took place during September Fashion Week.
 Curated by Skye Parrott, Katherine Krause and Alec Friedman of Dossier, and supported by Vans, Homecoming was open daily and offered a lounge, coffee, tacos, a portrait studio by photographer Dan Martensen, and a video-booth confessional installation by Skye Parrott and Crystal Moselle.
-A rotating schedule of evening events included musical performances by Kyp Malone, Chris Taylor and Solange Knowles, a slideshow presentation by Ricky Powell, a photography panel discussion, an art exhibit, collage classes, a film screening, and nightly parties.
+A rotating schedule of evening events included musical performances by Kyp Malone, Chris Taylor and Solange Knowles, a slideshow presentation by Ricky Powell, a panel discussion of female photographers, an art exhibit, collage classes, reiki classes, a film screening, and nightly parties.

-Younger Than I'll Be, a photography show about youth and New York City, was curated by Skye Parrott and was on view at the Brooklyn Academy of Music April 7 through May 23, 2010.
+Younger Than I'll Be, a photography show about youth and New York City, was curated by Skye Parrott and was on view at the Brooklyn Academy of Music.
 The show featured works by David Armstrong, Cass Bird, Larry Clark, Jessica Craig-Martin, Adrian Gaut, Nan Goldin, Marcelo Gomes, Robert Longo, Skye Parrott, Virginia Parrott, Jack Pierson, David Schoerner, Peter Sutherland, and Weegee.

 Consulted on brand identity, logo, stationary, website design, web content, clothing prints, labels and packaging for the launch of the clothing brand Process and the website Livetheprocess.com.